Originally written on March 19, 2021. Updated on March 17, 2022

 As we already know, the full Moon names come from a number of places, including Native American, Colonial American, but also European sources.
 Traditionally, each full Moon name was applied to the entire lunar month in which it occurred, and not only to the full Moon.

-As the Northern hemisphere begins to warm and the soil begins to stir, so rises the Worm Moon, this year on March 28, 2021.
+As the Northern hemisphere begins to warm and the soil begins to stir, so rises the Worm Moon.

 Also called Crow Moon, Crust Moon, Sap Moon, Sugar Moon, Seed Moon, Chaste Moon, or Lenten Moon, this is traditionally the prime time to start thinking about planting new shoots in the garden.